Photos released of Saudi Arabian sisters found dead, duct-taped together near NYC river as mystery deepens

 The Farea sisters’ deaths have been shrouded in mystery since last week.
 Their bodies, which had no obvious signs of trauma, were discovered about 225 miles away from Fairfax, Virginia, where they lived and vanished in August.

 The sisters came to the U.S. from Saudi Arabia with their mother in 2015.
-Rotana Farea had been enrolled at George Mason University until last spring.
-Aside from their recent disappearance, Tala and Rotana Farea were reported missing in December 2017 when they left their family home and were placed in a shelter.
+Rotana Farea had been enrolled at George Mason University until the spring.
+Prior to their recent disappearance, Tala and Rotana Farea were reported missing in December 2017 when they left their family home and were placed in a shelter.

 But there's still few public details about either sister's past.